marcglasberg/assorted_layout_widgets/README.md

 I will slowly but surely add interesting widgets to this package.

-Widgets and classes in this package:
+Widgets, classes and methods in this package:

 * `ColumnSuper`
 * `RowSuper`